clustermin/fastcron/src/content/docs/tutorials/osticket-cron.md

 ---

-When uncompressing osTicket installation package, you will see two folders including `upload` (which you upload to your server to install osTicket), and `scripts` (which contains various scripts).
+When extracting osTicket installation package, you will see two folders including `upload` (which you upload to your server to install osTicket), and `scripts` (which contains various scripts).

 When you completed setting up your osTicket, open the file `rcron.php` in the `scripts` folder, then update line 24 and 25 as below: